Russia ships remdesivir drug to India as part of humanitarian aid

 This is the third delivery of humanitarian aid from Russia to India during the coronavirus pandemic, after it previously sent shipments including artificial lung ventilators, oxygen equipment and drugs, TASS reported.

-The drug’s patent holder, a U.S. firm Gilead Sciences, filed a lawsuit challenging the Russian government’s decision last year to let pharmaceutical firm Pharmasyntez develop a generic version of remdesivir without their consent.
+The drug's patent holder, a U.S. firm Gilead Sciences (GILD.O), filed a lawsuit challenging the Russian government's decision last year to let pharmaceutical firm Pharmasyntez develop a generic version of remdesivir without their consent.

 Video footage carried by Russian state-owned news agency TASS and Asian News International (ANI) showed packs of the drug being unloaded from a Russian emergencies ministry plane.

-India’s official case load since the start of the pandemic stands at 26.95 million.
-Deaths due to COVID-19 stand at a total of about 307,231, according to health ministry data.
+India's official case load since the start of the pandemic stands at 26.95 million. read more Deaths due to COVID-19 stand at a total of about 307,231, according to health ministry data.

 Russian ambassador to India Nikolai Kudashev said 225,000 packs of drugs were delivered, TASS reported.
 He did not mention the drug's name, but a source familiar with the shipment's details said all 225,000 packs included remdesivir.